Matthias Gallas: Assessment

 The successes of Gallas' early career were not matched by his achievements after 1634.
 He was a general that never lost a major battle because he did not lead his army into any after Nördlingen.
-Unwilling to risk his army in pitched battle, he still could not prevent the ruin of his armies in various campaigns because of lack of supplies.
-In fact, Gallas often complained about the unsustainable conditions but still obediently followed the orders of the emperor.
+Unwilling to risk his army in pitched battle, Gallas still could not prevent the ruin of his armies in various campaigns because of lack of supplies.
+He often complained about the unsustainable conditions but still obediently followed the orders of the emperor.
 After his disastrous campaigns of 1638 and 1644, he became even known as the “destroyer of armies” - originating from French and Swedish war propaganda, it evolved into a lasting nickname.

 According to his biographer Rebitsch, Gallas was an able and wily tactician who most excelled in the defence but often lacked the determination and risk appetite in the offensive.
-He was competent in the operative planning of his campaigns but more and more overstrained in their execution under the increasingly difficult external conditions of the later Thirty Years' War.
-Gallas was in contrast to for example Torstensson or Piccolomini not among the commanders that could adequately adapt to these altered conditions.
+He was competent in the operational planning of his campaigns but more and more overstrained in their execution under the increasingly difficult external conditions of the later Thirty Years' War.
+Gallas therefore stood in contrast to, for example, Torstensson or Piccolomini, as not among those commanders who could adequately adapt to these altered conditions.

-Gallas was most likely an alcoholic like many of his contemporaries in the military, for example his Swedish opponent Johan Banér.
-Yet authentic descriptions of his drinking behaviour are rather rare and derive mostly from internal rivals like Charles of Lorraine in 1635 or Archduke Leopold Wilhelm in 1645.